Adolf Hitler: Quick Facts

 Occupation: Chancelor of Germany (30 January 1933 – 30 April 1945)

 Fact #1: One of the most interesting aspects of Hitler is the fact that he wasn’t German at all.
 Hitler was Austrian by birth; being born in Braunau am Inn (1889).
 In his youth, Hitler dreamed of becoming an artist in Austria, and applied multiple times to the Vienna Academy of Art (was denied on both occasions).
-Following the death of his mother, Hitler lived on the streets of Vienna and sold his artwork in the form of postcards.
+Following the death of his mother, Hitler lived on the streets of Vienna and sold his artwork in the form of postcards for meager wages.

 Fact #2: Hitler moved to Munich, Germany in 1913.
 He volunteered for military service at the beginning of World War I, earning the rank of Corporal, and two decorations for valor.
 During the war, Hitler was injured on two separate occasions.
 At the Battle of the Somme (October 1916), Hitler sustained a major shrapnel wound that required two months of hospital rest.
 Later in 1918, Hitler was temporarily blinded by a British mustard gas attack.